KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

 You all know this situation where you discuss a movie with your friends, you boast of its merits, but you can not remember the title!
 Or this text that we receive: "Hey, what's the name of the movie you've already told me about?"

 No more blockages, endless expectations, grilled neurons to think.
-I propose here to make a mobile application to manage your movies.
+Here we propose to make a mobile application to manage your movies.

 So, we're going to build a mobile App that will save us time and space memory of our human brain;
-In addition, the list of films will contain a description of each film, facilitating the task when we share a film with a friend.
-We will not need to make long comments about the movie.
+In addition, the list of movies'll contain a description of each movie, facilitating the task when we share a movie with a friend.
+We won't need to make long comments about the movie.

 -------------------------------------------------------------------------------